Dr. Anandam (Andy) Kavoori

-Dr. Kavoori has been a consultant to News Corporation, CNN International, CNN, Discovery Channel, BBC, and Living Media and was a faculty judge for The George Foster Peabody Awards for over twenty years.
-His columns on media and culture have appeared in leading newspapers in Europe, the United States and India.
-He has been interviewed as a media expert by American, Austrian, British, Cuban, Indian, Japanese, Norwegian, and Spanish media outlets.
-Dr. Kavoori has taught in study abroad programs developed by Grady/ UGA (Oxford University, Costa Rica and Cambodia), the UNO/ University of Innsbruck program in Austria and held a visiting position at Korea University (Seoul, Korea), Costa Rica and Cambodia.
-He frequently lectures at different forums in the United States, Asia, Europe and Latin America.
+Dr. Kavoori has been a consultant to News Corporation, CNN International, Discovery Channel, amongst others.
+He was a faculty judge for The George Foster Peabody Awards for over twenty years.
+Dr. Kavoori has taught in study abroad programs developed by Grady/ UGA (Oxford University, Costa Rica and Cambodia), the UNO/ University of Innsbruck program in Austria and held a visiting position at Korea University (Seoul, Korea).
 Before joining academia, he was a journalist with media organizations in India and the United States.

 Awards and Fellowships